vrtnis/void-builder/README.md

 Big thanks to the CodeStory team for inspiring this.

-The purpose of this repo is to run the [these Github Actions](https://github.com/voideditor/void-builder/actions).
+The purpose of this repo is to run the [the Github Actions](https://github.com/voideditor/void-builder/actions) in this repo.

 ## What it does